 Wedding Guest Dress Code: How To Decide.
 Suit and tie?
 Are you expecting your wedding guests to wear?
 Formal attire?
 Formal dress code?
 Tie optional?
 What will your guest outfits look like?
 Black tie?
 Casual attire?
 Dressy casual?
 What to wear to a wedding?
 Are you going to ask your guests to dress formally?

 Does it ever happen to you to receive a wedding invitation that leaves you clueless about the dress code?
 Sometimes it’s difficult to decode the language between “Black tie optional” and “semi-formal.”

-PRO TIP: Your invitation wordings will usually give clues on your wedding vibe and dress code.
+PRO TIP: Your invitation wording will usually give clues on your wedding vibe and dress code.
 However, adding a note on the actual dress code will make it less of a guessing game for your guests.

 - The Oscars Vibe